ChrisTohFer/GE2/README.md

 4. Audio
 5. Network

 In GE2, graphics are implemented via OpenGL and networking isn't currently within scope.
-Thus we mainly rely on the window and Audio modules (audio will come in the future).
+Thus we mainly rely on the window and audio modules (audio will come in the future).
 Acquired from https://www.sfml-dev.org/

 ### stb_image